easybuilders/easybuild/docs/System_toolchain.rst

 Just based on the name, it is unclear how the ``dummy`` toolchain is different from a regular toolchain.

-Hopefully, the name of the ``system`` toolchain does speak more for itself: when using it, you are relying on the compiler & lilbraries provided by the operating system (as opposed to compilers & libraries that are a part of a regular toolchain).
+Hopefully, the name of the ``system`` toolchain does speak more for itself: when using it, you are relying on the compiler & libraries provided by the operating system (as opposed to compilers & libraries that are a part of a regular toolchain).

 .. _system_toolchain_motivation_deprecating_dummy_version_and_deps: